MacOS Tahoe

-macOS Tahoe (version 26) is the twenty-second and current major release of Apple's macOS operating system.
-The successor to macOS Sequoia (macOS 15), it was announced at WWDC 2025 on June 9, 2025, and its first developer beta was released the same day.
+macOS Tahoe (version 26) (Note: Apple advanced the version number to 26, succeeding macOS Sequoia (version 15), as part of a shift to a year-based versioning convention across its operating systems.) is the twenty-second major release of Apple's macOS operating system.
+The successor to macOS Sequoia, it was announced at WWDC 2025 on June 9, 2025, and its first developer beta was released the same day.
 It was released on September 15, 2025.

+It was succeeded by macOS Golden Gate on September 14, 2026.

-Tahoe is the final version of macOS that supports Macs with Intel processors; the 2020 iMac, the 2019 16-inch MacBook Pro, the 2020 4-port 13-inch MacBook Pro, and the 2019 Mac Pro models are supported.
-Future versions will work only on Macs with Apple silicon systems on a chip (SoCs).
-It is the first version of macOS since Mac OS X Snow Leopard that cannot be upgraded from an older version via the Mac App Store; upgrading it is exclusively available through the System Settings software update preference pane, as is the case with iOS.
+Tahoe is the final version of macOS that supports x86-64-based Macs with Intel processors – the 2020 iMac, the 2019 16-inch MacBook Pro, the 2020 four-port 13-inch MacBook Pro, and the 2019 Mac Pro models – as its successor, macOS Golden Gate, only works on Macs with Apple silicon systems on a chip (SoCs).
+It is the first version of macOS since Mac OS X Snow Leopard that cannot be upgraded from an older version via the Mac App Store; upgrading it is exclusively available through the System Settings software update preference pane, as is the case with iOS and iPadOS.

 Development

 macOS Tahoe was announced by Apple's senior vice president of software engineering Craig Federighi at the Worldwide Developers Conference (WWDC) on June 9, 2025.
 The first developer beta was released the same day.

 At the conference, Apple announced that it was unifying the version numbers of its operating systems by designating them all with the year after their release, like vehicle model years.
-Federighi said that macOS versions will still primarily be marketed using release names, such as "Tahoe".

-The release is named for Lake Tahoe, a lake that straddles the border of California and Nevada, following Apple's practice of naming macOS releases for locations in its home state.
+Federighi said that macOS versions will still primarily be marketed using release names: macOS 26 is named "Tahoe" (after Lake Tahoe, a lake that straddles the border of California and Nevada), continuing Apple's current practice of naming macOS releases after locations in California.